 Please send your application and requested documents to Robin Vaughan or fax to (940) 497-5067.
 If you have any questions regarding district office internships, please contact Robin by telephone at (940) 497-5031.

 Washington, D.C.
 Internships

 Interns in my Washington office will have an opportunity to learn about the legislative process and the federal government by working closely with my legislative and communications staff.
-While on Capitol Hill, interns complete a variety of tasks including corresponding with constituents, conducting Congressional Capitol tours, drafting legislative items and attending briefings.
-Interns get a wonderful opportunity to see politics from a very personal level.
+While on Capitol Hill, interns complete a variety of tasks including interacting with constituents, conducting tours of the U.S. Capitol building, researching policy issues, attending briefings, and more.

-If you are applying for an internship in Washington, DC, please send your application and requested materials by email.
-If you have any questions regarding DC internships, please contact the staff assistant by telephone at (202) 225-7772.
+If you are applying for an internship in Washington, D.C., please send your application and requested materials to Courtney Sosnowski.
+If you have any questions regarding DC internships, please contact Courtney at (202) 225-7772.